-I have just finished feeding the puppy (it takes about 1⁄2 hour to feed).
+I have just finished feeding the puppy (it takes about 1⁄2 hour to feed using sponge method).
 It's now 11:00pm.
 I set my alarm for 1:00am.
 I feed until 1:30.
 I set my alarm for 3:30.
 I feed until 4:00.
 I set my alarm for 6:00, and so on.

 There are many fading puppy formulas.
-The one I use is below.
+Personally I like Esbilac Milk Replacer.
+Newborns especially, can sometimes do poorly on the below formula.
+That's just my experience.
 Whichever recipe you use, please don't use cow's milk.
-Canned goat's milk is my preference.
+Canned goat's milk is preferred.
 And do not dilute!
+Also, never use powdered milk or milk replacer, especially if tube feeding.
+The powder clumps.
+An unknown clump can aspirate them.
+Please use a liquid milk replacer.